aws-samples/aws-marketplace-vendor-insights/README.md

 The onboarding process deploys the services necessary to collect this evidence and build the assessment report that feeds the vendor insights profile.
 Onboarding is achieved using AWS CloudFormation Stacks and StackSets .
 We first deploy a prerequisite stack that creates the IAM roles and permissions needed to operate CloudFormation StackSets.
 Then we use StackSets or CloudFormation Stacks to deploy into the production accounts to allow vendor insights to gather evidence

-Please refer to https://aws-vendor-insights.s3.amazonaws.com/vendor-onboarding-templates/v0/VendorInsightsOnboardingCFT.yaml for key onboarding steps.
+Please refer to the [Setting up as a seller guide](https://docs.aws.amazon.com/marketplace/latest/userguide/vendor-insights-setting-up.html) for key onboarding steps.
 Onboarding steps (including prerequisites) include below.

 * [AWS Audit Manager](https://docs.aws.amazon.com/audit-manager/latest/userguide/what-is.html):
     * The StackSet will create 2 Audit Manager assessments in AWS Audit Manager - a Self Assessment containing 125 controls and an Automated Assessment containing 30 controls.
 You can provide a buyer facing answer for each control in the Self Assessment while the Automated Assessment is automatically populated using AWS Config.